Adding phylomaps to phylomapr

 employed to obtain it (e.g. the version of gene age inference tools such

-and parameters of the sequence aligner)!
+as GenEra and parameters of the sequence aligner)!
 The

 maintainers of phylomapr can then add the phylomaps manually from the